raspberrypilearning/documenting-your-code/en/step_9.md

 --- task ---

-Next add this code to automatically generate the documentation for the `Card` class.
+Next, add this code to automatically generate the documentation for the `Card` class:

 ```
 .. autoclass:: Card